-· · · · A 11 · 1·

-Use of Indicate whether any Authorisation Multilateral
+Use of Indicate whether any Authorisation Multilater -al

+, , , , , , , , , , , , , , , , , , ,

-information to jurisdiction has authorised to use Convention,
+information to jurisdiction has authorised to use Convention •

-tackle any, or all partnered information for Chapter III.
+tackle any, or all partnered information for Chapter I .11.

 corruption and jurisdictions to use non-tax

 money information for non-tax purposes

 laundering purposes, such as for

 tackling corruption or

 money laundering.
 Failure to

 do so should be considered

 a risk factor.

-Domestic Publish the assessments of Copycat of MCAA, Section
+DomesticPublish the assessments of Copycat ofMCAA, Set ection

 Legal the domestic legal CRS 7.1.a)

 Framework framework, especially if a

 jurisdiction is not referring

 to, or exactly incorporating

 the CRS and its

 commentaries into its

 domestic laws

-Confidentiality Publish (at least) the results Publish results MCAA, Section
+Confidentiality Publish (at least) the results Publish results MCAA, Se ection

 Provisions of the confidentiality 7.1.e)

 assessment to allow the

 public to review any

 justification for refusing to

 engage in AEOI with a

 specific jurisdiction.

 The status of Describe whether a country The U.S. Domestic Law

-the U.S. as a considers the U.S. as a considered a
+the U.S. as a considered a

-jurisdiction jurisdiction "participating in "non-
+jurisdiction participating in non-

 "participating the CRS" and in such cases, participating

 in the CRS" this should be considered a jurisdiction"

 non-compliant factor.
-5

-Financial Institu
+Financial Institutions

-Non-reporting Require the publication of There are no CRS, Section
+Non-reporting Require the publication of There are no CRS, Sec tion

-FIs the list of non-reporting FIs non-reporting VIII.B.1
+FIS the list of non-reporting FIs non-reporting VIII.B.1

 by each participating FIs

 jurisdiction, of statistics

+jurisdiction, of statistics indicating the value held by

+1 ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' '

 indicating the value held by

-all of these non-reporting
+indicating the value held by all of these non-reporting

-FIs and whether any non-
+indicating the value held by all of these non-reporting FIs and whether any non-

-resident holds any account

-or value in any of these non-
+indicating the value held by all of these non-reporting FIs and whether any non-resident holds any account or value in any of these non-reporting FIs.

-reporting FIs.
 It should be

-considered a non-compliant

--
+indicating the value held by all of these non-reporting FIs and whether any non-resident holds any account or value in any of these non-

+indicating the value held by all of these non-reporting FIs and whether any non-resident holds any account or value in any of these non-reporting FIs.
+It should be

+indicating the value held by all of these non-reporting FIs and whether any non- resident holds any account or value in any of these non- reporting FIs.
+It should be considered a non-compliant

+indicating the value held by all of these non-reporting FIs and whether any non- resident holds any account or value in any of these non- reporting FIs.
+It should be considered a non-compliant factor if the list of non- tion
-factor if the list of non-

-factor if the list of non- reporting FIs is not public.
+indicating the value held by all of these non-reporting FIs and whether any non- resident holds any account or value in any of these non- reporting FIs.
+It should be considered a non-compliant factor if the list of non- reporting FIs is not public.

-Investment reporting FIs is not public.
-There are no CRS, Section

-Investment entity reporting FIs is not public. - Assess and publish There are no investment CRS, Section VIII.A.6.b) and
+indicating the value held by all of these non-reporting FIs and whether any non- resident holds any account or value in any of these non- reporting FIs.
+It should be considered a non-compliant factor if the list of non- reporting FIs is not public.
+Investment - Assess and publish There are no CRS, Sec o) and

-entity reporting FIs is not public. - Assess and publish statistics (e.g. on the investment VIII.A.6.b) and

-entity managed by reporting FIs is not public. - Assess and publish statistics (e.g. on the number and value) of all investment entities VIII.A.6.b) and Commentaries,
+indicating the value held by all of these non-reporting FIs and whether any non-resident holds any account or value in any of these non-reporting FIs.
+It should be considered a non-compliant factor if the list of non-reporting FIs is not public.
+Investment - Assess and publish statistics (e.g. on the investment VIII.A.6.I o) and taries,

-entity reporting FIs is not public. - Assess and publish statistics (e.g. on the investment VIII.A.6.b) and